Anger Counseling: A Treatment For Better Mental Health

 Anger is a normal, healthy emotion that can even be helpful in some cases.
 It can become a problem, though, when we don’t have a healthy outlet for it or experience it in excess.
 Becoming aware of what’s causing you to be angry is typically the first step toward learning how to handle it.
 Read on to learn about potential root causes of anger, plus techniques to help you respond to it in a more constructive way.

 However, the stages of anger can be uncomfortable, emotionally trying, and even destructive or harmful if it isn’t expressed in a healthy way.
-In some cases, excessive anger can lead or be related to physical and mental health problems.
+In some cases, excessive anger can lead to physical and mental health problems.
 For example, anger might be linked to mental health conditions like depression, anxiety, and intermittent explosive disorder.
-It can also produce physical symptoms that may include headaches, high blood pressure, difficulty focusing, an increase in body temperature, decreased immune system function, and more.
-When you react to anger in a negative way, it may also contribute to struggles with maintaining an active social life, a successful career, or a healthy family dynamic.
-For example, a chronically angry person may have difficulty maintaining a healthy romantic relationship in their life.
-To avoid or reduce these negative effects, it can help to understand why anger arises in the first place.
+It can also produce physical symptoms, such as headaches, high blood pressure, difficulty focusing, increased body temperature, decreased immune system function, and more.

 Potential sources of anger

-In some cases, anger is a temporary response to a challenge or difficulty.
+Anger may be a temporary response to a challenge or difficulty.
 In others, though, it can become a frequent, severe occurrence that hinders your ability to live a fulfilling life.

-Mental or physical health conditions
+Physical or mental health conditions

 Excessive anger can be a characteristic of certain mental health conditions.
 Those with intermittent explosive disorder (IED), for instance, may experience frequent outsized anger responses that are often short but severe.
 Additionally, anger is a primary symptom of other conditions including disruptive mood dysregulation disorder, borderline personality disorder, oppositional defiant disorder, and bipolar disorder.
-There are also several other mental health conditions or contexts—chronic stress, depression, anxiety, post-traumatic stress disorder, etc.—in which anger is a less prominent (though still potentially problematic) symptom.
+There are also several mental health conditions or contexts—chronic stress, depression, anxiety, post-traumatic stress disorder, etc.—in which anger is a less prominent (though still potentially problematic) symptom.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.